 Academic suspension and probation from another college will be honored at Temple College at the time of application for admission to Temple College.

 Academic Fresh Start

 An applicant for admission, who is a Texas resident, may seek to re-enter Temple College pursuant to the “academic fresh start” statute, Texas Education Code, 51.931.
 If the applicant informs the Admissions and Records office in writing of the election prior to registration, the institution will not consider academic course credits or grades earned by the applicant at Temple College 10 or more years prior to the starting date of the semester in which the applicant seeks to enroll.
 An applicant who makes the election to apply under this statute may not receive any course credit for courses taken 10 or more years prior to enrollment.
+Graduates of Temple College are not eligible.
 For more information, contact the Admissions and Records Office.